Go to main content

 This discipline avoids the classic pitfall of "copy-paste" job descriptions that generate unsuitable applications and unnecessarily lengthen time-to-hire.

-Inclusive and Job Board-Optimized Writing
+Inclusive Writing and Job Board Optimization

-• Short, job board-friendly titles (e.g., "Back-end Python Developer — Permanent Position Paris")
+• Short, job-board-friendly title (e.g., "Back-end Python Developer — Full-time Paris")

 • Explicit mention of diversity and inclusion policy

-2. Multichannel Sourcing and Candidate Qualification
+2. Multi-Channel Sourcing and Candidate Qualification

 Sourcing is the art of finding the right profiles before they even apply.
 In 2026, the highest-performing HR teams combine inbound and outbound sourcing.

-Generalist job boards (Indeed, HelloWork, APEC for managers) remain essential, but their cost per qualified candidate is increasing.
+General job boards (Indeed, HelloWork, APEC for managers) remain essential, but their cost per qualified candidate is increasing.
 To optimize ROI:

-• Professional social networks: LinkedIn remains dominant (900 million members worldwide), but sector-specific platforms (Malt for freelancers, Doctolib Talents for healthcare) offer more targeted talent pools.
+• Professional social networks: LinkedIn remains dominant (900M members globally), but sector-specific platforms (Malt for freelancers, Doctolib Talents for healthcare) offer more targeted talent pools.

 Outbound Sourcing: Direct Search and ATS

-Pre-Selection and Candidate Scoring
+Shortlisting and Candidate Scoring

-| Criteria | Weight | |---|---| | Required technical skills | 40% | | Sector/domain experience | 25% | | Soft skills assessed via letter/CV | 20% | | Mobility / availability | 15% |
+| Criterion | Weight | |---|---| | Required technical skills | 40% | | Industry/domain experience | 25% | | Soft skills evaluated via letter/CV | 20% | | Mobility / availability | 15% |

 3. Conduct Structured and Objective Interviews